Kalalau Trail panorama

 A good backpack is essential in any Hawaii packing checklist but doubly so for Kalalau.
 Because the hike is long and strenuous, it’s important that your backpack is lightweight and comfortable.
 Make sure your backpack can handle wet weather, as when hiking on a tropical island like Kauai, there’s always a chance of getting soaked.
 It’s also important to buy for your gender as women’s backpacks are fitted for the female body whereas men’s backpacks distribute the weight differently.
 Osprey backpacks are fantastic quality, and this one has anti-gravity suspension to make your load feel lighter, which is a lifesaver.

-A Lifestraw water bottle filters and purifies water on the go.
+A Grayl water bottle filters and purifies water on the go.
 This is all you need for the Kalalau trail, as you can fill up from any of the numerous streams along the trail as well as the river in the valley.
-The water in Kauai is wonderful, so it’s definitely preferable to filter with a Lifestraw rather than to use purification tablets which can ruin the taste.
-Many people drink Kalalau’s running water directly, however this is dangerous as the rivers may contain life threatening bacteria.
-A Lifestraw will keep you safely hydrated.
+The water in Kauai is wonderful, so it’s definitely preferable to filter with a Grayl rather than to use purification tablets, which can ruin the taste.
+Many people drink Kalalau’s running water directly, which is dangerous as the rivers may contain life-threatening bacteria.
+A Grayl will keep you safely hydrated.
+I’d pack both as a precaution.

 • 3.
 Emergency Paracord Bracelet